 You probably know olive oil from the kitchen as a great and healthy option for salad dressing but it's also a great and healthy option to moisturize and nourish the skin, especially if it's on the dry side.

-All in all, a great option for dry skin (and less so for acne-prone or damaged skin).
+Overall, a great option for dry skin but less so for acne-prone or damaged skin.

-A natural polymer (big molecules from repeated subunits) coming from red edible seaweeds.
-They are used as helper ingredients for their gelling, thickening and stabilizing properties.
+A natural polysaccharide (big sugar molecule) coming from red edible seaweeds.
+It is used as a helper ingredient for its gelling, thickening and stabilizing properties.